DesG01211517/car-warehouse-demo/README.md

 This application is deployed on Vercel.
-You can view the live site at: [deployment URL]
+You can view the live site at: car-warehouse-demo-di35sl9in-desg01211517s-projects.vercel.app